jcha353/data550_finalproject/README.md

 `Makefile`

   - contains rules for building the report
+  - use `make` or `make finalproject_report.html` to generate the report
   - `make .output/SCT_gene.rds` will generate the table of significant genes
   - `make .output/ATAC_peak.rds` will generate the table of significant peaks
-  - `make .clean` will remove all .rds files in the output folder
+  - `make clean` will remove all .rds files in the output folder
+  - `make install` will restore all needed packages from the renv.lock file

 ------------------------------------------------------------------------

+## To generate the report
+1. Fork and clone this github repository to your desired location.
+2. In an R console, use `setwd` and `getwd` to confirm that the working directory is the project directory.
+3. Use `make install` in the terminal to download packages from renv.lock file/
+4. Execute `make` or `make finalproject_report.html` in terminal to build report.